 You can buy bulk-forming laxatives without a prescription.
 They’re generally safe, but speak to a doctor or pharmacist before taking them, as they can interfere with certain medications.

 Stool softeners, such as docusate sodium (Laxacin, Peri-Colace, Senohot-S) and docusate calcium, are available over the counter.
 Similar to bulk-forming laxatives, they work by making stools softer and more liquid.

 They can be used to treat short-term constipation, for example while you wait for dietary and lifestyle changes to take effect.
 They’re not considered an effective long-term treatment.

 Some studies have found that probiotics can help ease constipation associated with Parkinson’s disease.

 Other treatments, such as laxatives, suppositories, and enemas, can have serious side effects.
-Your doctor can help guide you toward the most suitable treatment options when constipation persists.
+Your doctor can help you find the most suitable treatment options when constipation persists.

 - you experience constipation for the first time

 - your bowel movements are accompanied by intense pain